artur-shaik/vim-javacomplete2/README.md

 ## Configuration

+### Required

+Add this to your vimrc file:

+`autocmd FileType java set omnifunc=javacomplete#Complete`

+### Optional

-    g:JavaComplete_LibsPath - path of you jar files.
+`g:JavaComplete_LibsPath` - path of you jar files.
 This path will always appended with '~/.m2/repository' directory.
 Here you can add your glassfish libs directory or your project libs.
+It will be automatically appended with you jre home path.

-    g:JavaComplete_SourcesPath - path of your sources.
+`g:JavaComplete_SourcesPath` - path of your sources.
 Don't try to add all sources you have, this will slow down parsing process.
 Add you project sources and necessery library sources.
-If you have compiled classes add them to previous config insteed.
+If you have compiled classes add them to previous config instead.
 By default plugin will search `src` directory and add it automatically.

 ## Limitations: